MAvalleza/elearning-vue/README.md

 ```

-Additionally, if you want data to persist for MirageJS, add this in the ENV file:
+Additionally, if you want data to persist for MirageJS, add this in the ENV file (true is recommended in order to mock sessions):

 ```
 VITE_MIRAGE_PERSISTENCE=true